The High Cost of the 'Standard' Dynamics 365 Implementation

 Vet your partner with the same rigor you'd apply to any major capital investment.
 The technical debt discussed in the previous section is rarely born from bad code, it's born from a mismatched partnership.
 And as you'll see next, even the best partner relationship can unravel if the data feeding your new system is fundamentally broken.

-Data Integrity: The Silent Killer of ERP Success
+Data Integrity: The Silent Killer

 Poor data quality derails more Dynamics 365 implementations than almost any other technical factor, and most organizations don't realize it until the damage is done.